almazid82/Data-Story-DemoCraft-Analytics-Europe-Pilot-Analysis/README.md

 - **Eastern European nations** – such as **Ukraine**, **Moldova**, and **Bulgaria** – show comparatively **lower life expectancy**, indicating possible disparities in healthcare access, economic conditions, or lifestyle factors.

 **Key Insight:**
-The geographic disparity in life expectancy points to regional health and development gaps, offering direction for targeted policy interventions and public health investment
+The geographic disparity in life expectancy points to regional health and development gaps, offering direction for targeted policy interventions and public health investment.

+___